ethereum/EIPs/EIPS/eip-draft_UpgradeableCloneStandard.md

   1. When Upgradeability is not needed, and the Factory is not also required, ***Regular smart contract deployment*** suffices.

-  2. When Upgradeability is not needed, but the Factory is required; ***ERC-1167: Minimal Proxy Contract*** can be used.
+  2. When Upgradeability is not needed, but the Factory is required; ***[ERC-1167: Minimal Proxy Contract](https://eips.ethereum.org/EIPS/eip-1167)*** can be used.

-  3. When Contract-level Upgradeability is needed, but the Factory is not required, ***ERC-1822: Universal Upgradeable Proxy Standard (UUPS)*** is available.
+  3. When Contract-level Upgradeability is needed, but the Factory is not required, ***[ERC-1822: Universal Upgradeable Proxy Standard (UUPS)](https://eips.ethereum.org/EIPS/eip-1822)*** is available.

-  4. When Contract-level Upgradeability is needed, and the Factory is also required, ***The Beacon defined in ERC-1967: Proxy Storage Slots*** can be utilized.
+  4. When Contract-level Upgradeability is needed, and the Factory is also required, ***[The Beacon defined in ERC-1967: Proxy Storage Slots](https://eips.ethereum.org/EIPS/eip-1967)*** can be utilized.

-  5. When Function-level Upgradeability is needed, but the Factory is not required, ***ERC-2535: Diamonds, Multi-Facet Proxy*** is available.
+  5. When Function-level Upgradeability is needed, but the Factory is not required, ***[ERC-2535: Diamonds, Multi-Facet Proxy](https://eips.ethereum.org/EIPS/eip-2535)*** is available.

   6. When Function-level Upgradeability is needed, and the Factory is also required, This ***Upgradeable Clone Standard*** is convenient to use.

 ## Reference Implementations & Test Cases
-[Here](../assets/eip-draft/) are reference implementations and tests as a foundry project.
+There are reference implementations and tests as a foundry project.

 It includes the following contents:
 - Reference Implementations